Who Should Attend:

 About The Speaker:

-Gregory Day is a licensed Texas Barber and a Certified SisterlocksTM Consultant holding both a Bachelor of Arts degree from Carleton College in Northfield Minnesota, and a Master of Business Administration degree from Northwestern University in Evanston Illinois.
-He has accumulated sixteen years of multi-ethnic barbering and hairstyling, thirteen years of hairlocking, and nine years of conducting hairlocking classes.
+Gregory Day is a licensed Texas Barber and a SisterlocksTM Consultant holding both a Bachelor of Arts degree from Carleton College in Northfield Minnesota, and a Master of Business Administration degree from Northwestern University in Evanston Illinois.
+He has accumulated twenty six years of multi-ethnic barbering and hairstyling, twenty three years of hairlocking, and nine years of conducting hairlocking classes.
 Mr. Day is the first hairstylist to market SisterlocksTM haircare in Austin Texas, thus prompting local media to include his opinions in The Villager, Nokoa The Observer Newspaper, Carleton College VOICE, and The Austin American Statesman, and on KAZI's (88.7 FM) morning shows RISE, SOUL VIBRATIONS, and HEALTH TALK HERE.

-Seminar Title: How Relaxed and Curly-Permed Hairstyling Prevents Black Women From Achieving Their Beauty Potential.
+Seminar Title: How Relaxed and Curly-Permed Hairstyling Prevent Black Women From Achieving Their Beauty Potential.